Teresa Noce: Biography

 She edited the anti-fascist periodical La voce della donne in 1934.
 In 1936, she travelled to Spain to see the Spanish Civil War.
 She penned several pamphlets reporting and appealing on behalf of the Spanish Republicans.
 After France surrendered to Nazi Germany in 1940, Noce remained there, organizing cells among the Italian exile community in Paris.
 She led an effective partisan unit as a member of the underground and adopted the nom de guerre Estella.
 Though she avoided arrest on a number of occasions, she was eventually arrested and deported to Ravensbrück, the German concentration camp for women.
-She was freed in the Spring of 1945 and returned to Italy.
+She was freed in the spring of 1945 and returned to Italy.
+That year, she conceived the treni della felicità initiative, whereby 70,000 impoverished children were transported to northern Italy to be hosted by families that could support them.

 In 1947, Noce was elected as the general secretary of the Italian Federation of Textile Workers, becoming the first woman to lead a major Italian industrial trade union.
 She served until 1955, when she became the general secretary of the Trade Union International of Textile and Clothing Workers, and then as president of its successor, the Trade Union International of Textile, Leather and Fur Workers Unions.

 In Italy Noce was elected to the Central Committee of the PCI.
 She was then elected to the Italian Parliament and was appointed general secretary of the textile workers union, where she founded the publication La voce dei tessili.
-In 1951 she was one of two dissenting votes in the Communist leadership to against a proposal made by dictator Joseph Stalin.
+In 1951 she was one of two dissenting votes in the Communist leadership against a proposal made by dictator Joseph Stalin.